ReactiveX/RxGo/README.md

 <-observable.ForEach(...)
 ```

-### Real World Example
+### Real-World Example

-Let's say we want to implement a stream that consume the following `Customer` structure:
+Let's say we want to implement a stream that consumes the following `Customer` structure:
 ```go
 type Customer struct {
 	ID             int